 Think back to what made you interested in this job in the first place.
 Ask yourself what positives does your job bring you?
 What does a good day at work look like to you?

 Maybe the only thing you can think of is that you get a paycheck.
 Money is important, of course, but it isn’t everything.
-There are other ways to make money that won’t destroy you mentally or emotionally.
+There are other ways to make money that won’t destroy you mentally, emotionally, or physically.

 Try to be specific with your answer.
 And think about every aspect of your work day.